royandugu/online-home-service-hiring-API/README.md

+## For front end
+1. `/api/V1/sendOtp` <- POST request to sms the OTP to user's number
+2. `/api/V1/validateOtp` <- POST request to validate the user entered OTP
+3. `/api/V1/register` <- POST request to register a new user
+4. `/api/V1/login` <- POST request to login an existing user

 ## Note <Registration>
 1. Firstly the phone number is validated through OTP
 2. Then the name and email is entered by the user along with the password